 All no no’s.

-Alexander Kabbaz, a world-renowned bespoke shirt maker, offers this care tip on his website:
+The late Alexander Kabbaz, a world-renowned bespoke shirt maker, offered this care tip on his website:

 “Allowing a shirt to soak … reduces the amount of scrubbing needed to remove soil, therefore reducing wear.
 The longer it is permitted to soak, the better the results.”